aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_release_notes/smd_data_parallel_change_log.rst

 * Added support for PyTorch 1.13.1.

-**Improvements**

-* SMDDP throws timeout attribution that provides a more descriptive message about what causes timeout error.

 **Bug Fixes**

 * Improved tests for large model collectives (LMC) such as AllGather and ReduceScatter.